Updated June 12, 2020. Originally published April 27, 2018.

-Here are 4 ways practice MBE questions help you memorize rules of law, and ultimately, lead to success on the Uniform Bar Exam (UBE).
+Here are 4 ways sample MBE questions help you memorize rules of law, and ultimately, lead to success on the Uniform Bar Exam (UBE).

 1. Subject Matter Is Declared

 During the UBE, you won't be informed of the specific area of law a particular question is designed to test your knowledge about.
-During practice testing, however, your questions may be labelled, and segmented, according to topic.
+During practice testing, however, your questions may be labeled, and segmented, according to the topic.